glemiere/driftlock/assets/validators/step.md

 ## Soft Acceptance Guidance

 Approve (`valid: true`) when:
-- All touched/written files are within `allowedFiles`.
+- All touched/written files are declared, not excluded, and align with the step intent.
 - Patch is small, well-formed, and coherent with metadata.
 - Apply mode: the requested transformation is fully reflected in the patch.
 - Fix_regression mode: the patch is narrowly targeted to the regression without undoing the step.